Partisanship and the Pandemic: How and Why Americans Followed Party Cues on COVID-19

 Rethinking Conservatism in Comparative Perspective

-Coauthored with Marc Hetherington (UNC Chapel Hill), Andrew Engelhardt (Stony Brook University) and Martín Opertti (Duke University)
+Coauthored with Marc Hetherington (UNC Chapel Hill) and Andrew Engelhardt (Stony Brook University)

 Manuscript in progress.